What are pastel colours? (And how do pastel colours make you feel?)

 2. Experiment with pastel prints and colour blocking

 If you’re ready to try out a larger piece, work in some prints and wallpaper - or better yet, opt for a DIY colour block statement!
 In this chic bedroom, a pink pastel wall lends warmth and style (played up with matching pillows), while still allowing the star of the room to be the painted yellow ‘headboard’ on the wall.

 Mix and match pastel walls with a classic furniture set for a timeless feel.
 For example, style a white dining set with meadowy green walls in the dining room to set the scene for entertaining.
 Energise the room with pops of light yellow and blue to bring out that zesty effect.

 4. Go all in with pastel tonal styling)

 Pastels are a good entry point when working with a lot of colour, since they’re easier on the eye than stronger shades and have a more restful quality.
 This airy, cheerful turquoise dining room has tonal accents with the dark blue pendant lamps and glassware, while a white dining set serves as a stylish, clean anchor.

 Pastels offer you even more opportunity to work in different colours, thanks to their gentle nature.
 So mix and match to see what works!
-Think of shades that are on opposite ends of the colour wheel: for instance, pink and green is a popular pairing and for good reason.
+Think of shades that are on opposite ends of the colour wheel: for instance, pink and grey make a light and contemporary combination.